 €€ | Local | Outdoor Seating

-Trattoria Valmarana is a place you go when you want to go back in time a bit when life was simpler.
-A trattoria traditionally denotes a family run, little restaurant with simple food and here is no different.
+Trattoria Valmarana is a place you go when you want to travel back to a time when life was simpler.
+A trattoria traditionally denotes a little family-run restaurant with simple food, and here it’s no different.

-You can get all the typical Venetian specials like Sarde in Saor (deep fried sardines with onions and vinegar), but they also run various specials with different dishes such as Swordfish carpaccio and pasta with scampi and sun dried tomatoes.
-Feel free to eat in their garden area as well to escape the crowds.
+You can get all the typical Venetian specials like Sarde in Saor (deep-fried sardines with onions and vinegar), but they also run various specials with different dishes such as swordfish carpaccio and pasta with scampi and sun dried tomatoes.
+Feel free to eat in their garden area to escape the crowds.

-As with most places in Murano the main specialty is seafood.
-However, their menu is a bit more varied than other places which means there is something for everyone.
-It is located in a square, tucked away from the main strip of tourists so you can enjoy some quiet as well.
+As with most places in Murano, the main specialty is seafood.
+However, their menu is a bit more varied than other places, which means there’s something for everyone.
+It’s located in a square tucked away from the main strip of tourists, so you can enjoy some quiet as well.

-As a starter tried the fried Calamari and season them just with a squeeze of lemon as your mouth will explode with taste.
-IF seafood is not your thing, as a starter go with a heaping plate of fresh cut prosciutto, small mozzarella balls and a boiled egg on top!
-For those more adventurous try the raw scampi or filet of Branzino.
+As a starter try the fried calamari and season them with a squeeze of lemon for a flavor explosion.
+If seafood is not your thing, go with a heaping plate of freshly cut prosciutto, small mozzarella balls, and a boiled egg on top as a starter.
+For the more adventurous, try the raw scampi or filet of Branzino.

-As I have mentioned before, a trattoria is traditionally a family owned restaurant and no place epitomizes this as Da Primo.
-The owner Paolo works the restaurant together with his wife and three daughters.
-A great place to get a home cooked meal.
+As I have mentioned before, a trattoria is traditionally a family-owned restaurant and no place epitomizes this quite like Da Primo.
+The owner, Paolo, runs the restaurant together with his wife and three daughters.
+It’s a great place to get a home-cooked meal.

-As for the menu you can try some typical Venetian starters like the sardines with onions or the famous fish dish in Burano Risotto di Gó (a risotto made with a local fish Ghiozzo).
-If you want to avoid seafood then they have plenty of vegetarian options and also plenty of options for meat lovers.
-Here you will find it all and also feel at home!
+As for the menu, you can try some typical Venetian starters like the sardines with onions or the famous fish dish in Burano, Risotto di Gó (a risotto made with a local fish Ghiozzo).
+If you want to avoid seafood, then they have plenty of vegetarian options and also plenty of options for meat lovers.
+Here, you’ll find it all and feel at home!

 €€€ | Michelin Starred | Rooftop Special Experience

-Sometimes you have the desire to splurge on a meal.
-But don’t let the Michelin star scare you away as this is a very unassuming Michelin star restaurant.
-That means that the quality is top of the line, but it is not overbearing and stuffy.
-It is also not overbearing on your wallet.
+Sometimes you want to splurge on a fantastic meal.
+But don’t let the Michelin star scare you away as this is a very unassuming Michelin-star restaurant.
+That means that the quality is top of the line, but it’s not overbearing and stuffy.
+It’s also not overbearing on your wallet.

-The pasta is homemade, the fish are caught fresh from the sea on a daily basis and the wine list is long and inviting.
-If you are looking for a truly special experience you can reserve an exclusive dining experience on the roof of the property which only has one table.
-You will have a special tasting menu and your own private waiter!
+The pasta is homemade, the fish are caught fresh from the sea on a daily basis, and the wine list is long and inviting.
+If you’re looking for a truly special experience you can reserve an exclusive dining experience on the roof of the property, which only has one table.
+You’ll have a special tasting menu and your own private waiter!

 €€ | Cozy Atmosphere | On the Canal

 The restaurant is located only a few steps away from the main square in Burano.
-As a result you will find many tourists that come here, but locals as well.
-The owner is super nice and looks to accomodate as much as possible.
-They are open not only for lunch and dinner, but also as a breakfast spot and a bar for before dinner- you got it all here!
+So, you’ll find many tourists here, but locals come as well.
+The owner is super nice and tries to be as accommodating as possible.
+They’re open not only for lunch and dinner but also for breakfast.
+They also have a bar for pre-dinner drinks—you’ve got it all here!

-As for the menu this is a restaurant for typical Venetian food and fresh caught fish.
-For starters enjoy some fresh oysters or octopus carpaccio.
-For main course try the gnocchi with scallops and pumpkin or risotto with lime and shrimp.
-And of course always go for the grilled seafood platter!
+As for the menu, this is a restaurant for typical Venetian food and freshly caught fish.
+For starters, enjoy some fresh oysters or octopus carpaccio.
+For your main course, try the gnocchi with scallops and pumpkin or risotto with lime and shrimp.
+And, of course, always go for the grilled seafood platter!

 €€ | Outdoor Seating | People Watching

-The name of this restaurant comes from the fact that it is next to the Lace Museum of Burano.
-It is situated right in the main square.
-Therefore when the weather is nice, you can enjoy a great lunch, eating in the square and people watch at the same time.
+The name of this restaurant comes from the fact that it’s next to the Lace Museum of Burano.
+It is situated right in the main square, so when the weather is nice, you can enjoy a great lunch in the square and people-watch at the same time.

 €€€ | Historical Restaurant | Seafood

-When a restaurant has been around since the late 1800’s and has spanned four generations than you know they are doing something right.
-In this case, it is the Barbaro family who are a cornerstone of Burano and the culinary scene.
-Yes, there are no avoiding tourists when you come here, but one of those tourists might be a famous actor like De Niro.
+When a restaurant has been around since the late 1800s and has spanned four generations, then you know they’re doing something right.
+In this case, it is the Barbaro family and they are a cornerstone of Burano and the culinary scene.
+There’s no avoiding the tourists when you come here, but one of those tourists might be a famous actor like De Niro.